Drug Treatment for Parkinson's Disease

 Because dopamine agonists are better tolerated and do not have the same risks of long-term complications as levodopa therapy, dopamine agonists are often the first choice of treatment for Parkinson's disease.

-However, dopamine agonists do carry a higher risk of short-term side effects such as nausea, vomiting, dizziness, light-headedness, confusion, and hallucinations.
+However, dopamine agonists do carry a risk of short-term side effects such as nausea, vomiting, dizziness, light-headedness, confusion, and hallucinations.

 Anticholinergics (Artane, Cogentin)